AbdulBaseerMohammedKhan/Trix.edu/README.md

 # Trix.edu
-Computer vision using augmented reality
+Computer vision using augmented reality.
 Run the file in colab only